-Hut 9 is a former World War 2 German prisoner of war camp based in Bridgend, South Wales which is open to the public at various times throughout the year.
+Hut 9 is a former World War 2 German prisoner of war camp based in Bridgend, South Wales which is open to the public at various times throughout the year by appointment only.